ColbyCommunications/wp-story-slider/README.md

 # wp-story-slider

 A horizontal slider displaying posts (with featured images and excerpts) from a WordPress REST endpoint.
+Includes a shortcode.

 [Demo](https://colbycommunications.github.io/wp-story-slider/demo/).